 A Post-Approval Monitoring (PAM) program functions as the most significant quality assurance and improvement component of the Human Research Protection Program (HRPP).
 Through consistent auditing, education, and monitoring, it ensures regulatory compliance, improves investigator as well as Institutional Review Board (IRB) performance using measures that gauge the overall quality, effectiveness, and efficiency of the HRPP.
-The PAM program will move the UNC Charlotte HRPP towards accreditation by the Association for the Accreditation of Human Research Protection Programs (AAHRPP).

 What should every investigator know?

 - If chosen for PAM, you will be required to participate by university policy.